kimieouyang/project_fortuneteller2020/README.md

 # Project Fortune Teller
-This is the finalized version of my project fortune teller, you can replicate at home now if you have the same Micro:bit assets and my code, hope you all would enjoy it!
+This is the finalized version of my project fortune teller, you can replicate it at home now if you have the same Micro:bit assets and my code, hope you all would enjoy it!

 ### Needed Micro:bit Assets
 * A Micro:bit board